tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 ---
 title: "A Gorge, a Church, and a Forest - The Col de Turini"
 date: 2023-01-09T14:21:50-08:00
-summary: "A climb that was something out of Jurassic Park"
+summary: "An epic climb that was something out of Jurassic Park"
-description: "First hand account of riding"
+description: "Climbing the Col de Turini on your bike takes you 24 kilometers up through a gorge, past a church, and into a forest, checking off another epic cycling climb from your bucket list"
 image: "turini_base"
 categories: ["Bike Travel"]
 tags: ["France"]
 keywords: [
   "Col de Turini",
   "Col de Turini France",
+  "Cols in France",
+  "Sospel, France",
+  "Notre Dame de la Menour",
+  "Long cycling climb in France",
+  "Côte d'Azur cycling",
+  "Best cycling routes of the Côte d'Azur",
 ]
 draft: false
 resources: